ubccpsc/310/README.md

 ### Course request forms, waitlists, etc.:

 Unfortunately, we cannot sign course registration forms and have no knowledge or control over the class composition or waitlists.
 If you have any questions about registration, please contact the [CS advisors](https://www.cs.ubc.ca/students/undergrad/resources/academic-advising).
-The waitlists will be frozen on **Friday, September 6** and no additional students will be added to the course.
+The waitlists will be frozen on **WAITLIST-FREEZE** and no additional students will be added to the course.

 For admin-related questions, please contact: `cpsc310-admin@cs.ubc.ca` to ensure a timely and accurate response.
 This is the same procedure as for first and second year CS classes.

 ### About the labs:

-**No labs during the first week of class:** labs start the second week (e.g., Sept 10-13).
+**No labs during the first week of class:** labs start the second week (e.g., FIRST-LAB-WEEK).

 This is a pair-programming course: If you want to work with someone specific for your project, be sure that both of you register for the _SAME_ lab section.
 We do not have the ability to move people around between labs; please either monitor the SSC for space in your preferred lab sections, move to another lab with space, or find a partner in the lab you are registered in.
 Teams **must** be firm by the time of your lab the week of the add/drop deadline.
 If you do not have a partner, it is your responsibility to notify the TA in lab that week so you can be paired up.
 If you do not have a partner at the end of your lab that week, you will not be able to complete the project (40% of your final grade).
 Finding a partner is **your** responsibility and is key to your having a great term, please take the time to do this right.